nci-training/NCI_data_training/docs/_notebook/climate/climate.rst

 4. GUI tools
 -----------------------------------------------

-You can install the following open source software on your local computer: HDFView, Panoply and Paraview.
-They are also available on VDI which makes it easier to access NCI’s data collection through the filesystem.
+You can install the following open source software on your local computer.
+Panoply and Paraview are also available on VDI which makes it easier to access NCI’s data collection through the filesystem.

 .. csv-table:: Table 4: Graph User Interface Tools